awsandy/Containers-Immersion/README.md

 Cleanup/reset

 `cleanup-all.sh` will take the participants environment back to the beginning state of the lab.
-The labX.sh could then get them back to a particular part of the work shop quickly
+The labX.sh could then get them back to a particular part of the workshop quickly.

 ----